-The Institute hosts regular research seminars, organized by Zheng Wang.
+The Institute hosts regular research seminars, organized by Dr Zheng Wang.
 They are usually every Wednesday 1-2pm in the Hugh Aston Building.
-Here is the schedule for the 2019/2020 academic year.
+Here are the confirmed sessions for 2021/2022:

 9th October, Kyung in Hwang (University of Kent), ‘Understanding Incomplete Tariff Pass-Through: Role of Retail Market Power’.

-16th October, Godwin Okafor (DMU), ‘Do terrorist attacks deter business travelers’.
+16th October, Godwin Okafor (DMU), ‘Do terrorist attacks deter business travellers’.

 13th November, Antonio Navas (University of Sheffield), ‘Moving ideas across borders: Migrants, patents and FDI’.